lachs1/junction2021/README.md

 Our hand-made sample dataset was first processed with Microsoft Excel after which we used Python to export it as a Javascript Object-Notation (JSON) file since it is then easy to work with JavaScript.

 After making the sample dataset we started building the prototype GUI.
 We used React.js to implement all the GUI and visual data presentations.
 We made an automatic ranking system that ranks and recommends the most sustainable suppliers based on the CO2 emission, but also pricing.
 The most sustainable procurement option is highlighted in green.
 Our GUI also produces a visualization of the chosen procurement option.
 It shows the CO2 emission contributions caused by production and transportation.
-Also, it serarates the transportation type specific CO2 emissions.
+Also, it serarates the transportation type specific CO2 emissions (air, sea and truck cargo).

 Improvement ideas: